Carl Paladino: 2010 campaign for Governor of New York

 Lazio defeated Lorigo in the Conservative primary by a 60–40 margin, only to drop out two weeks later.
 Long later indicated he would endorse Paladino and encourage his allies to nominate him as Lazio's replacement.
 Lazio was nominated by the Bronx Republican Party for a state Supreme Court judgeship, legally enabling him to be removed from the Conservative line as a gubernatorial candidate.

 In a statement to Politico on September 29, 2010, Paladino asked why the media was concerned with any of his extramarital affairs, and not asking similar questions of Andrew Cuomo.
 Paladino later said he did not know of any actual affairs of Cuomo, and that the implication was not intended.

 In October 2010, Paladino was criticized for anti-gay remarks he made to Orthodox rabbis in Borough Park, Brooklyn.
 The speech was discovered to have been prepared by Rabbi Yehuda Levin.
-Paladino apologized for his comments, saying that "The portrayal of me as anti-gay is inconsistent with my lifelong beliefs and actions and my prior history as an father, employer and friend to many in the gay and lesbian community."
+Paladino apologized for his comments, saying that "The portrayal of me as anti-gay is inconsistent with my lifelong beliefs and actions and my prior history as a father, employer and friend to many in the gay and lesbian community."
 The following day, Paladino said he meant what he had said, but regretted not wording it differently.
 In response to this apology, Rabbi Levin rescinded his endorsement of Paladino.

 Regarding the controversies, Paladino said: "This the first time I have ever run for public office and yes, I let things get out of hand.
 It's my responsibility.
 Nobody else's.
 I have also learned what monsters the press can be."